 Let me begin by sketching my demographic as well as my political voting history.
 I fit a Republican profile.
 I am white and, according to recent Gallup polls, wealthy.
 I was raised in a conservative evangelical home, and until 2008, have always voted Republican.
 This past affiliation has been owed primarily to my conservative stance on social issues informed by scriptural principle.
 I have wanted to defend human life, religious liberty, and the sacred institution of marriage.

 But I have grown increasingly wary to affiliate with the Republican Party, for a number of reasons.
-To begin, ...1
+To begin, I regret the influence of the Tea Party, which forces centrist and conciliatory Republicans toward more extreme political positions, effectively ensuring that Congress gets nowhere.
+I am also embarrassed by the apparent diminishment of Republican intellectual ...1